teafrogsf/SI100B_DIE_Repo/README.md

 - (For One Team Member) Please change `print("Hello!")` to `print("hello")` in `hello.py`, then commit and try to push your changes.
 What happens now?

+After merging conflicts, commit and push your changes.

 ## Step 4

 - (For Team Leader) Please add a function `hi()`, write something, then commit and push your changes.

 - (For One Team Member) Please add a function `hiii()`, write something, then commit and try to push your changes.
 What happens now?

+After merging conflicts, commit and push your changes.

 **NOTE: Please DO NOT use `git push -f` if you are unsure about the CONSEQUENCES!**